2lambda123/FRA/README.md

 # Fractional Response Analysis (FRA) - R package
 R- package FRA is designed to perform fractional response analysi of single-cell responses as presented in the manuscript Nienałtowski et al. "Fractional response analysis reveals logarithmic cytokine responses in cellular populations" Submitted (2020).
  A comprehensive documentation is available in directory [`Manual.pdf`](https://github.com/sysbiosig/FRA/blob/master/Manual.pdf).
+ In the folder ['article'](https://github.com/sysbiosig/FRA/blob/master/article) you can find scripts for computing FRA for datasets described in the manuscript.

 # Setup
  ## Requirements - Hardware